 Removing the thatch is supposed to help but I am still to see so much of thatch built-up that I have to do this.
 Birds in my locality also help me with this.
 Russet Sparrows, Jays, Thrushes, and various others are busy pulling out the thatch every day to build their nests.

 I do remove weeds manually.
 Pulling them out is easy, especially when the soil is moist.
 I still leave a few dandelions here and there.
 They do look pretty and break the monotony of green grass, though, I collect the flowers before they have had time to seed.
 2,4-D is a big no. It kills the beneficial clover too, weakens the grass to some extent, and is said to even harm the bees and ladybirds.

 What do I do when my lawn is overpowered by dandelions?
 I consider a dandelion salad!
 It’s easy when you know it.
-Good for heath, tasty, and lawn is taken care of.
+Good for health, tasty, and the lawn is taken care of.
 If you are interested, write to me, I’ll share my favorite dandelion salad recipe.

-(Mynah strolls around in the lawn, picking away some of the insects.
+(Mynah strolls around on the lawn, picking away some of the insects.
 Scaly-bellied Woodpecker, Oriental Turtle Doves, Blue Whistling Thrushes, and Black-headed Jays love to stroll in our lawn)

 Pest / Insect Control –

 The biggest problem my lawn faced initially was with grubs.
 These are C-shaped larvae in the soil that feed on roots.
 To fight them, chemicals are available.
 Some of them are quite safe too, or at least, that’s what the company says.
 I have moved on to spraying neem-oil mixed with detergent and water.
 This seems to be helping my lawn nowadays.
 The patches that are completely dead – I turn the soil over, a few of the grubs are eaten away by birds and then I spray the neem-oil and plant new seeds.

 Ladybirds love clovers and they take care of small insects.